hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 ![name](https://cloud-kifx081bh.vercel.app/7name.gif)

-## Step-1
+## Step 1: Add the Bird to the Game

 Let's start with adding the bird.
 We just have 25 LEDs.
 So unfortunately, we'll have to assume a blinking LED as a bird 😂.

 Don't mind about the previously existing code.

 Create a new LED sprite pointing to the right.
-A sprite is like a little LED creature you can tell what to do.

 ```js
 let bird: game.LedSprite = null